green-queen/waxbuilder/README.md

 Each include, layout, and folder includes a doc entitled "doc.md" that provides information about how to use that folder or file to customize your site.

 Before using WaxBuilder, I suggest you familiarise yourself with Wax, including the Wax documentation.
-You may need the supplemental documentation for Wax, available from Cornell University's Digital CoLab (insha'Allah, coming soon) to help you, since Wax's documentation is scant.
+You will need the supplemental documentation for Wax, available from Cornell University's Digital CoLab to help you, since Wax's documentation is scant.

 ## Demo
 You can see the demo site for WaxBuilder, [Medieval Fragments at Cornell](https://kam535.github.io/medieval-fragments/).